oracle-devrel/technology-engineering/data-platform/core-converged-db/real-application-testing/db-replay/README.md

 See the README in the files folder.

 Please note: Database Replay for Autonomous Database (ADB) works differently.
 It can be used e.g. to replay a recorded (captured) workload from On-Premises or cloud installations in an Autonomous Database.
-For more deatils on the usage in ADB refer to the [documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-real-application-testing.html#GUID-EB8F065E-5FBB-480D-BAF6-5A0446740073) or the posting [Autonomous Database Replay](https://blogs.oracle.com/coretec/post/adb-database-replay).
+For more details on the usage in ADB refer to the [documentation](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-real-application-testing.html#GUID-EB8F065E-5FBB-480D-BAF6-5A0446740073) or the posting [Autonomous Database Replay](https://blogs.oracle.com/coretec/post/adb-database-replay).

 # Useful Links